-TIC Condo Conversions
+Condo & TIC Conversions

-The California Department of Real Estate, though, continues to regulate TICs as condominiums but their jurisdiction is limited to subdivisions of 5 or more units.
+State Department of Real Estate Regulates TICs in 5+ Unit BuildingsThe California Department of Real Estate, though, continues to regulate TICs as condominiums but their jurisdiction is limited to subdivisions of 5 or more units.
 Thus TICs in 5+ unit buildings must go through the state subdivision process before the units can be sold.
 State regulation does not limit the number of TICs nor give tenants any protections, but it does make converting to TICs considerably more difficult.

 Tenants living in buildings with 5 or more units, where the landlord is selling the units as TICs, can put an end to the sale by filing a complaint with the California Department of Real Estate.
-The appropriate forms and instructions are available at the Dept of Real Estate web site http://www.dre.ca.gov/complnts.htm

-Be Ready To Fight TIC Condo Conversions From Day One!
+Fight TIC Conversions From Day One!

-•Don't Go Out of Your Way To Cooperate: The realtor will want to be showing your apartment all hours of the day and on short notice to prospective buyers.
+Some SuggestionsDon't Go Out of Your Way To Cooperate: The realtor will want to be showing your apartment all hours of the day and on short notice to prospective buyers.
 Remember, the law says the landlord must give you 24 hours written notice before going in your apartment and that such access is during "normal business hours."
-Don't feel forced into agreeing on constant open houses or buyers walking in and out at all times with little or no notice.
-Be careful, though, that you don't cross the line and refuse all access, since the law says the landlord has a right to access to show the apartment when it's up for sale—just follow the law and allow access with proper notice and at proper times.
-Also, don't sign any "estoppel agreements" or anything else the landlord or realtor wants you to sign.
+Don't feel forced into agreeing to constant open houses or buyers walking in and out at all times with little or no notice.
+Be careful, though, that you don't cross the line and refuse all access, since the law says the landlord has a right to access to show the apartment when it's up for sale.
+Just follow the law and allow access with proper notice and at proper times.
+Also, don't sign any "estoppel agreements" or anything else the landlord or realtor wants you to sign unless your rental agreement requires you to sign them.
 These are for the benefits of the buyer and seller and can only hurt you.
-You don't have to sign anything–why make it easy on them.
-And be creative in how you cooperate–delay your cleaning for a few days so the place is a mess for their open house; invite friends over for a noisy Super Bowl party!
+You usually don't have to sign anything so why make it easy on them.
+Be creative in how you cooperate.
+Delay your cleaning for a few days so the place is a mess for their open house; invite friends over for a noisy Super Bowl party!

-•Put Up Signs: Signs in your window and on your door and inside your apartment which say things like "Buyers Beware: We Will Fight Our Eviction To The End!" or "Beware: You Will Be Evicting Children (Seniors/People With Disabilities, etc) If You Buy This Unit" or Buyers: Ask Your Lawyer How Much It Will Cost To Evict Us."
+Put Up Signs: Signs in your window, on your door, and inside your apartment which say things like "Buyers Beware: We Will Fight Our Eviction to the End!," or "Beware: You Will Be Evicting Children (Seniors/People With Disabilities, etc.) If You Buy This Unit," or "Buyers: Ask Your Lawyer How Much It Will Cost to Evict Us."
 These signs will let potential buyers know they're in for a fight and can get them thinking.
-Play on their guilt and their self-interest (the money it costs and time it takes for an eviction).
+Play on their guilt and their self-interest Play on their guilt and their self-interest (the money it costs and time it takes for an eviction).

 Picket Open Houses: If an open house is set up, get your friends and neighbors together and set up a picket line that buyers have to cross.
 Carry signs and give out the flyers and talk to people one on one.
 You'll be surprised at how many potential buyers just turn around and go home.

-Join or Donate By Credit or Debit Card
+Join or Donate by Credit or Debit Card